 - Law and ethics in dentistry

 Employment Outlook and Salary Information

 People who earn a dental office certificate are qualified for entry-level positions as office managers in dental practices.
-The U.S. Bureau of Labor Statistics projects an 8% growth in employment for these types of office administrators between 2014 and 2024.
+The U.S. Bureau of Labor Statistics projects an 7% growth in employment for administrative service managers between 2018 and 2028.
 Continuing improvements in office technology, increased emphasis on preventive dental care for children and the increased dental care needs of middle-aged and older patients will be among the factors driving growth.
-As of May 2015, the BLS reports that first-line office supervisors, such as dental office managers, earned a median annual salary of $52,630.
+As of May 2018, the BLS reports that first-line office supervisors, such as dental office managers, earned a median annual salary of $55,810.

 Continuing Education Information

 Certificate holders interested in patient care may consider earning a dental hygienist or dental lab technician associate's degree.
 Some schools may accept certificate program credits in transfer.
 Dental hygienists and lab technicians need a state license to practice.